We Are What We Eat: 10 Tips for Clean and Healthy Eating

 Following these tips for healthy eating can make a difference!

 Emory University researchers have found that elementary school-age children’s body burdens of pesticides peaked during the summer when they ate more fresh produce, produce that had been treated with pesticides.
 But just five days after switching to an all-organic diet, their bodies were essentially pesticide-free (Lu 2006).

 We all need to increase our organic fruit and vegetable intake as much as possible.
-Several websites offer detailed guidance and data on reducing your produce pesticide load.
+MPEN’s resources page can help you find more information on food and other pesticide health topics.
+Several other websites offer detailed guidance and data on reducing your produce pesticide load.